11- Highway Driving

 - Watch mirrors for tailgaters and move to another lane to let them pass.

-Lesson three – three-second rule
+Lesson three – the three-second rule

 Review the three-second rule for following distance, learned in “Skill six: looking ahead.”
 Additionally, coach your teen to use a three-second rule for these highway driving circumstances: